-The Regional Review Panel is an impartial body composed of representatives from the Housing Services Division, housing providers and DASH.
+The Regional Review Panel is an impartial body composed of representatives from the Housing Services Division, or other divisions of the Department of Social Services, housing providers and DASH.
 No one on the panel will have been originally involved in the decision that you are appealing.

 The panel will contact you and your housing provider/DASH to attend a hearing to review the decision.